KNOWLEDGE BASE CE Marking - Licensing

 CE marking process

 The price and time required to qualify for CE marketing will depend on what procedures apply to your product, which is determined by how your product is intended to be used, the specific standards that apply to the directive your product falls under, whether you can do some or all of the conformity assessments yourself, whether the category you are applying for requires third party assessments, the level of support you will need if assistance is desired or required for the compliance documentation, and whether you are able to provide acceptable technical specifications, user manuals and product labeling.
+The European Commission provides guidance and resources on the CE marking process.
 Below is a brief explanation of the six-step process to CE marking.

-There are 20 different categories of directives.
+There are over 50 different categories of directives.
 It is important that you select the directive that is appropriate for the intended use of your product, since products can be covered by more than one CE directive.
 You should explore the listing of categories outlining each one, to identify which category your product best fits in.
+The European Commission website lists 50+ product categories with corresponding directives that you can visit here.

 Step 2—Verify the specific requirements for each category.